 Abbey started playing French horn fairly late in life.
-After completing her Bachelors degree, she was at a loss with what to do next.
+After completing her Bachelor Degree, she was at a loss with what to do next.
 A close friend encouraged her to pick up the French horn, something she had wanted to do since a young age, but never had the opportunity, or the courage, to do so!

 Playing the French horn has opened the door to a number of amazing opportunities.
 After completing her studies at the school of music, Abbey went on to work as a freelance musician in New Zealand and in 2010 gained a position in the Southbank Sinfonia, a chamber orchestra of young professionals based in London.
 She moved from London to Sydney where she enjoyed a busy freelance schedule with the Sydney Symphony Orchestra and the Australian Opera and Ballet Orchestra.

-She won her position as tutti horn with the Melbourne Symphony Orchestra in 2014 and now lives in Melbourne with her partner Richard and their beautiful daughter Harriet.
+She won her position as tutti horn with the Melbourne Symphony Orchestra in 2014 and now lives in Melbourne with her partner Richard and their two children, Harriet and Benjamin.